-The age at death of skeleton 3 has been estimated using the following methods: dental development (i.e. eruption of the 3rd molars), dental attrition, epiphyseal closure and analysis of the auricular surface.
-Several ageing methods were not able to be used; cranial suture closure was not appropriate due to the level of post-mortem degeneration and incompleteness of the skull.
+The age at death of Skeleton 3 has been estimated using the following methods: dental development (i.e. eruption of the 3rd molars), dental attrition, epiphyseal closure and analysis of the auricular surface.
+Several ageing methods were not used; cranial suture closure was not appropriate due to the level of post-mortem degeneration and incompleteness of the skull.
 Sternal rib end degeneration analysis was also inappropriate for the same reasons.
-The pubic symphyses were also missing from the assemblage.
+The pubic symphyses were missing from the assemblage.

-The individual's teeth were mostly present (with the exception of the left upper 2nd incisor) so estimating age at death from dental eruption is a valid method.
+The individual's teeth were mostly present (with the exception of the left upper 2^{nd} incisor) so estimating age at death from dental eruption is a valid method.
 In the upper jaw all teeth had fully erupted, including the third molars.
 In the lower jaw, the third molars had not yet erupted.
 However, the absence of third molars here may be congenital.
 Hillson (1996, 113) states that the proportion of individuals in a population with one or more congenitally absent third molars ranges from almost none to around one third.
 The presence of fully erupted maxillary third molars indicates that the individual was at least 16 years of age.
-The amount of wear on the molars indicated that the individual was between 20 and 30 years of age.
+The amount of wear on the molars indicated that the individual was between twenty and thirty years of age.

 The analysis of the epiphyseal fusion of the individual was undertaken as many of the epiphyses were present.
-The fusion of the humeral head had not yet taken place, indicating that the individual was below 23 years of age.
-However, the fusion of the greater trochanter of the femur had taken place, indicating that she was over the age of 17.
+The fusion of the humeral head had not yet taken place, indicating that the individual was below twenty three years of age.
+However, the fusion of the greater trochanter of the femur had taken place, indicating that she was over the age of seventeen.

-The pubic symphysis was not present so this method could not be used, but the auricular surface of the left ilium was present and the level of degeneration was judged to be at phase 1 of the Lovejoy et al. system, indicating an age of around 20-24.
-When all of these results are amalgamated, it appears that skeleton 3 was probably in her early 20s.
+The pubic symphysis was not present so this method could not be used, but the auricular surface of the left ilium was present and the level of degeneration was judged to be at phase 1 of the Lovejoy et al. (1985) system, indicating an age of around twenty to twenty four.
+When all of these results are considered, it appears that this individual was probably in her early twenties when she died.

-Stature

 Due to the fragmentary nature of the bones (not a single long bone survived fully intact) it is impossible to gain a completely accurate estimate of stature.
-However, a rougher estimate can be given.

-The only long bone to be recovered in full was the right humerus which was excavated in three pieces (proximal epiphysis, proximal half of the shaft and distal half of the shaft with epiphysis attached).
-When the pieces are reassembled the bone measures approximately 320mm.

-Using the stature estimation equations from Trotter (1970) for a white female, the individual was estimated to be around 165cm tall ( $\pm$ 4.45).
-This means that the individual was approximately 5 feet 4 inches in stature.
-It must be stressed however that, due to the fragmentary nature of the bone, this is only a rough estimate.
+However, an estimate can be given.
+The only long bone to be recovered in full was the right humerus, which was excavated in three pieces (proximal epiphysis, proximal half of the shaft and distal half of the shaft with epiphysis attached).
+When the pieces were re-assembled the bone measured approximately 320 mm.
+Using the stature estimation formulae of Trotter (1970) for a white female, the individual was estimated to be around 1.65 m tall (\pm 4.45).
+This means that the individual was likely to be approximately 5 feet 4 inches.

-Due to the fact that many of the bones of skeleton 3 were damaged, either by fracturing or by surface degeneration, it is possible that some markers of disease originally present when this individual died are no longer visible.
-However, some pathologies were found.
+Due to the fact that many of the bones of Skeleton 3 were damaged, either by fracturing or by surface degeneration, it is possible that some markers of disease originally present when this individual died are no longer visible.
+However, some pathological conditions were identified.